-Out of the 300 reviews on Amazon, this product has managed to grab an average rating of 4.2-stars out of 5, with users liking it for its comfort and value for money proposition.
+Out of the 300 reviews on Amazon, this product has managed to grab quite a few positive reviews.
+People like it for its comfort and value for money proposition.
 As per Fakespot's estimates, approximately 90% of the reviews can be trusted.

 The Maledan Woven Fabric Band brings the best features for its price.
 Priced at less than $15, this one looks both premium and stylish and will gladly complement your non-active outfits as well.
 At the same time, it's designed for active lifestyles as well and doesn't trap dirt and sweat underneath the straps.
 What makes the deal even sweeter is that the bands can be washed if they get too grimy.

 Design-wise, it looks a tad different from the rest of the bands in this list.
 For one, the ends have metal attachments similar to the buckle.
 The holes are evenly spaced, and you should have no issues in getting the perfect fit for your wrist.